 After the disbursement of CFC resources, Solagrow was able to procure additional machinery and equipment for the expansion of its farming operations.
 During the implementation of the project, Solagrow encountered an unforeseen operational expense due to loss of inputs (such as seeds, fertilizer), and damages on farm equipment which deprived it of planting of potatoes in 2016.
 This unfortunate incident dragged Solagrow to a very precarious liquidity position which ultimately led it to restructure its operations.

 Several corrective measures have been taken ever since which enabled Solagrow to continue its operations, albeit on a substantially reduced scale to 175 ha (compared to the originally managed 650 ha).
 As of year-end 2018, Solagrow had been able to reproduce sufficient planting material to recommence with a potato-based crop rotation.
 Based on the achieved 2019 harvest results and revenues, Solagrow appears to be back to a growth path.

 Impact of Covid-19

 The COVID-19 pandemic has so far not substantially affected Solagrow’s farming operations and sales, since Solagrow operates in a very remote area and produces for the local markets.
-It, however, affected their income from sale in a significant way.
+It, however, affected their income from sales in a significant way.

 Project overview CFC-2012-01-0030